ska-sa/spead2/doc/py-recv.rst

 The stream is also asynchronously iterable, i.e., can be used in an ``async for`` loop to iterate over the heaps.

+.. _py-packet-ordering:

+Packet ordering
+^^^^^^^^^^^^^^^
+SPEAD is typically carried over UDP, and by its nature, UDP allows packets to be reordered.
+Packets may also arrive interleaved if they are produced by multiple senders.
+We consider two sorts of packet ordering issues:

+1. Re-ordering within a heap.
+By default, spead2 assumes that all the packets that form a heap will arrive in order, and discards any packet that does not have the expected payload offset.
+In most networks this is a safe assumption provided that all the packets originate from the same sender (IP address and port number) and have the same destination.

+   If this assumption is not appropriate, it can be changed with the :py:attr:`allow_out_of_order` attribute of :py:class:`spead2.recv.StreamConfig`.
+This has minimal impact when packets do in fact arrive in order, but reassembling arbitrarily ordered packets can be expensive.
+Allowing for out-of-order arrival also makes handling lost packets more expensive (because one must cater for them arriving later), which can lead to a feedback loop as this more expensive processing can lead to further packet loss.

+2. Interleaving of packets from different heaps.
+This is always supported, but to a bounded degree so that lost packets don't lead to heaps being kept around indefinitely in the hope that the packet may arrive.
+The :py:attr:`max_heaps` attribute of :py:class:`spead2.recv.StreamConfig` determines the amount of overlap allowed: once a packet in heap :math:`n` is observed, it is assumed that heap :math:`n - \text{max_heaps}` is complete.
+When there are many producers it will likely to be necessary to increase this value.
+Larger values increase the memory usage for partial heaps, and have a small performance impact.

 .. _py-memory-allocators: